Danny Guthrie: Fulham (loan)

 On 26 March 2015, having dropped down the pecking order at Reading, Guthrie joined Fulham on loan until the end of the season.

 Blackburn Rovers

 Guthrie signed a two-year deal with Blackburn Rovers following a successful trial on 5 August 2015.
 He made his debut six days later in a 1–2 home defeat to Shrewsbury Town in the first round of the League Cup as a 65th-minute replacement for Corry Evans.
 He scored his first goal for Blackburn in a 3–1 win over Brentford on 7 May 2017, after which despite the result Blackburn were relegated.

-Oakengates Athletic
+Oakengates Athletic and Mitra Kukar

 After being released by Rovers at the end of the season, Guthrie rejected offers from Championship and League One clubs as he wanted to play abroad.
 After reaching an agreement with Indonesian Liga club, Mitra Kukar, he signed for Oakengates Athletic to keep his fitness.
 He left the club in January, signing for Mitra Kukar ahead of the 2018 Indonesian Liga.

-Mitra Kukar

-On 4 January 2018, he joined Indonesian Liga club, Mitra Kukar.